Nails

 With acrylic nails you can choose to have any nail shape you want, and the popularity of some over others can vary.
 Some of the most popular acrylic nail shapes currently are:

-• Duck shaped acrylic nails are flared.
-These are certainly eye-catching, but take more getting used to than other styles and shapes, as the dimensions at the end of your hand flare out rather than whittle down.
+• Duck shaped acrylic nails: These are flared and certainly eye-catching, but take more getting used to than other styles and shapes, as the dimensions at the end of your hand flare out rather than whittle down.
 The shape does not change the width on the nail beds, further enhancing the flared shape at the end.
 Duck nails are ideal for expansive art thanks to the increased nail surface.

-• Mountain shaped acrylic nails (also known as stiletto shaped acrylic nails) are getting as popular as coffin shaped nails thanks to their prevalence on red carpets.
+• Mountain shaped acrylic nails: (also known as stiletto shaped acrylic nails): Mountain shaped nails are getting as popular as coffin shaped nails thanks to their prevalence on red carpets.
 The key features for mountain shaped nails are length and a pointed tip.
 The shape is easy to replicate on both natural nails and enhanced nails, but it certainly looks better on acrylic nails.

-• Squoval shaped acrylic nails have the perfect combination of the straight walled nail beds of square shaped nails and the smooth oval top of the oval shaped nail.
+• Squoval shaped acrylic nails: These have the perfect combination of the straight walled nail beds of square shaped nails and the smooth oval top of the oval shaped nail.
 This is a universally flattering shape that is very easy to maintain.

-• Almond shaped acrylic nails help promote the appearance of lengthy, dainty fingers with a chic end.
+• Almond shaped acrylic nails: This shape helps promote the appearance of lengthy, dainty fingers with a chic end.
 This shape is typically for shorter nail lengths, so maintaining a shorter length is important, and it can be done on natural or acrylic nails.

-• Oval shaped nails are the obvious result of combining almond, square and rounded nail shapes on acrylic nails.
+• Oval shaped nails: Oval shaped nails are the obvious result of combining almond, square and rounded nail shapes on acrylic nails.
 The more rounded look is considered to be inherently feminine, and the shape is easy to achieve with natural and acrylic nails.

 Choosing the shape of your acrylic nails is as individual as the style of manicure or nail art that you get.
 It is fun to try out new shapes that may be slightly out of your comfort zone, but you never know what you might get attached to.